Antelox/NemucodFR/README.md

 where:

 - *path* is the path to a folder which contains the .crypted files encrypted and renamed by Nemucod Ransomware.
-The script, starting from the path passed as argument, will iterate recursively files and sub-directories to search for .crypted files, so make sure that the key is the right one before to run this script for example from the C:\\.
-See [here](https://github.com/Antelox/NemucodFR#how-to-know-if-the-script-has-extracted-the-right-key).
+The script, starting from the path passed as argument, will iterate recursively files and sub-directories to search for .crypted files, so make sure that the key is the right one before to run this script, for example, from the C:\\ (more info [here](https://github.com/Antelox/NemucodFR#how-to-know-if-the-script-has-extracted-the-right-key)).
+If you want to make a try about the paths (mapped drives on your network, etc.), before that you run this script, you can use the **NemucodPT.py** script in this manner:

+	*python NemucodPT.py path_to_test*

 - *key_file* the file which contains the recovered key by NemucodKE.py script.
 It can be the following ones:

   _key\_1024\_36.txt_